lashoun/upgraded-fefates-randomizer/README.md

 #### Shops
 - Dawn/Dusk armories and Rod/Staff shops available in every route
-- Added Dragonstones and Beaststones (-1/-1/-1), Dragonrunes and Beastrunes (0/1/-1), and Dragonstones+ and Beaststones+ (0/0/1), in Rod/Staff shops
+- Added Dragonstones and Beaststones (-1/-1/-1), Dragonrunes and Beastrunes (0/1/2), Dragonspells and Beastspells (0/1/2) and Dragonstones+ and Beaststones+ (0/0/1), in Rod/Staff shops
 - Added 4 Eternal Seals in Shops (4/4/-1) for the retainer replacements, decreased price to 50G
 - Most seals now cost 500G
 - Seeds of Trust buyable for 10G